santolucito/santolucito.github.io/COMS1002/3/index.md

 You should utilize at least two different sensors on the micro:bit (e.g. accelerometer and buttons) to send serial information.
 Your Processing sketch should make use of these sensor values in a way that is central to the piece you are creating.

+You may reuse your code from Project 1 as a starting point.
+You may even use a peer's code (with their permission) as a starting point.
+**However**, note that you will only be graded on the delta between the starting point and the new submission.
+That is, the bar for overall quality is significantly higher if you are reusing code.
+If you are reusing code, you must **clearly** indicate as such in **both** the code itself (as a comment) and your artist's statement on the video you post.
+Mention in that comment explicitly what improvements have been made since the prior submission.
+Failure to do so will be considered academic dishonesty.

 ### What to hand in?

 - Your program code for BOTH the micro:bit and processing in a .zip folder.